Tax ResolutionsInstallment Agreements

 Tax Resolutions Attorney

 California And IRS Installment Plan Lawyer Serving Clients Throughout Northern California

 If you owe back taxes to the IRS, don’t be too hasty in sending in financial paperwork required to set up an installment notice.
 Before you respond to a notice or agree to any kind of a tax workout, talk to an experienced tax lawyer.

 Experienced Roseville, California, Tax Debt Installment Agreements Lawyer

-My name is attorney Brian L. Coggins of Coggins Law, P.C., in Roseville, California.
+My name is attorney Brian L. Coggins of Coggins Law Office, in Roseville, California.

 I have been helping people resolve their complex tax problems for more than seven years.
 Before starting my legal career, I worked for several years as a corporate tax accountant.